-Women with poor ovarian reserve will have high FSH levels.
+Women with fewer eggs left in comparison to other women of the same age will have high FSH levels.
 Some women find it difficult to understand why FSH levels are high in women with poor quality eggs.
-Intuitively, more is better, so higher levels should mean better eggs, shouldn’t it?
+Intuitively, more is better, so why don’t higher levels mean more eggs?

-Let’s look at the basic biology.
 If the ovary has many eggs, the FSH in a woman’s blood is low because the body doesn’t need to produce much FSH to induce normal ovulation.
-However, if the egg number is low, the body needs to work harder to trigger the release of eggs from the ovaries, so the body produces a higher amount of FSH in an effort to prompt ovulation.
+However, if the egg number is low, the body needs to work harder to trigger the release of eggs from the ovaries, so the body produces a higher amount of FSH to prompt ovulation.
 A high FSH means the egg number is reduced, sometimes to levels so low that pregnancy is not possible.

-The FSH level is best interpreted in conjunction with your estradiol level.
-Estradiol is one of the oestrogens produced by the ovaries.
-Estradiol levels above 75 pg/ml on Day 3 may indicate a poor ovarian reserve.
-In some women, a high baseline estradiol level (because of poor ovarian reserve) can artificially suppress the FSH level, so that it appears to be normal, thus misleading the doctor into believing that the ovarian reserve is normal.
+In some women, a high baseline estradiol level can artificially suppress the FSH level, so that it appears to be normal, thus misleading the doctor into believing that the ovarian reserve is normal.
 This is why it’s a good idea to measure the estradiol level when checking the FSH level on Day 3.
 If the estradiol level is high, even if the FSH is normal, it cannot be assumed that ovarian reserve is normal.

-Does A Normal Follicle Stimulating Hormone Level Mean You Are Healthy?
+Does a Normal FSH Level Mean you are Healthy?

-Not necessarily, just because your FSH level is normal does not mean your eggs are healthy.
-This is because a high estradiol level can artificially suppress a high FSH level into a normal range, giving you false reassurance that all is well.
-This is why, when you measure your FSH levels, you should also get your estradiol level checked at the same time.
+Not necessarily, if you have a normal FSH level, it does not always mean your eggs are healthy.
+This is because a high estradiol level can artificially suppress a high FSH level into a normal range, giving you false reassurance.
+This is why, when you measure your FSH levels, you should also have your estradiol level checked at the same time.

 Written by Hannah Kingston | Approved by Medical Director Dominic Rowley